-to the Baker Scholars Program you must be:
+To be considered for selection to the Baker Scholars Program, student applicants must be:

-1. A Hope College sophomore with a minimum cumulative GPA of 3.3 for your first three semesters.
+- A Hope College sophomore with a minimum cumulative GPA of 3.3 for your first three semesters.

-3. Dedicated to pursuing a career in business.
+- Dedicated to pursuing a career in business.

-4. Willing and able to actively participate in the Baker Scholars Program for the next two years.
+- Willing and able to actively participate in the Baker Scholars Program for the next two years.
 (Planned participation in an off-campus semester will not disqualify you for consideration, but it is helpful for the selectors to know if this is in your plans since it may affect the number of students selected.)

 - All applicants must be sophomores going into their junior year (based on both credit hours and the date you began college).
 Applicants that entered college after fall 2018 will not be considered.